dallmann-consulting/OCPP.Core/README.md

 ### Status
-Currently it only supports OCPP1.6J (JSON/REST).
+Currently it supports OCPP1.6J and 2.0(JSON/REST).

 OCPP.Core has only been tested with a simulator so far.
 My wallbox is not yet installed :-)